 Please read the following to learn more about how we collect, store, use and disclose your personal data*.

-*Personal data is data relating to a living individual who can be identified, or is identifiable, using this data or if this data is used in conjunction with other data that is in Wexford Chamber’s possession, or could come into its possession.
+*Personal data is data relating to a living individual who can be identified, or is identifiable, using this data or if this data is used in conjunction with other data that is in County Wexford Chamber’s possession, or could come into its possession.

 This policy applies to all Wexford Chamber volunteers, employees and all third parties responsible for the processing of personal data on behalf of Wexford Chamber.